raks0009/raks0009.github.io/_pages/repository.md

 2) <a href='https://github.com/raks0009/Adaptive_MameMi'>Adaptive_MaMeMi</a> : MATLAB simulation and hardware co-simulation files associated with the publication titled "Low-Power Hardware Accelerator for Detrending Measured Biopotential Data", IEEE Transactions on Instrumentation and Measurement.

 3) artifact in review
-# 3) <a href='https://github.com/raks0009/Modified_MameMi'>Modified_MaMeMi</a> : MATLAB simulation files associated with the publication titled "Modified-MaMeMi Filter for Extraction of Brainwaves from Electroencephalograms", IEEE Transactions on Signal Processing (in review).
+<!
+3) <a href='https://github.com/raks0009/Modified_MameMi'>Modified_MaMeMi</a> : MATLAB simulation files associated with the publication titled "Modified-MaMeMi Filter for Extraction of Brainwaves from Electroencephalograms", IEEE Transactions on Signal Processing (in review).>

 4) <a href='https://github.com/raks0009/Jkhand_GIS_InVEST'>Jkhand_GIS_InVEST</a> : Raster data and shapefiles associated with the State Govt. of Jharkhand sponsored project to map wetlands and recommend strategies for betterment.
 The files were used as input for InVEST modelling.